 - Memory devices

 The Memory in a Computer is a subsystem of a digital processing system which can store digital data and binary coded instructions.
 One can imagine that a Memory is made of a large number of cells that stores a 0 or a 1 bit.
-Memory circuit plays an important role in the operation of a Computer.
+The memory circuit plays an important role in the operation of a Computer.

 Use of Computer Memory

 Memory in a Computer system stores digital data and binary coded instructions in its cells.
 The number of cells gives the capacity of the Memory.
 A Computer needs to communicate with memory and other components to perform an operation as per command.
 During its operation Computer reads instructions from the Memory.

 Types of Memory in Computer Systems